HackDehZack/BackendEcommerceForNerds/README.md

 2. Run `npm install` to install dependencies
 3. Create a `.env` file (see [Getting Started](#getting-started))
 4. Set up the database:
+   - Remember you need to sign into MySQL!
-   - `npm run schema` to create tables
+   - `source db/schema.sql` to create tables
    - `npm run seed` to populate sample data
-5. Start the server with `npm start`
+6. Start the server with `npm start`

 ## Endpoints